 In 1929, Jackson met legendary composer Thomas A. Dorsey and toured with him for fourteen years.
 One of Dorsey’s compositions, “Take My Hand, Precious Lord,” became Jackson’s signature song.
 Jackson made her first gospel recording in 1931.
 In 1947, Jackson signed with the Apollo label and one year later recorded “Move On Up a Little Higher,” a song that eventually sold eight million copies becoming to that point the most successful gospel recording in history.

 By the early 1950s, Jackson was an international star.
 Her 1949 recording, “Let the Power of the Holy Ghost Fall on Me” won the French Academy’s Grand Prix du Disque, her “Silent Night, Holy Night” became one of the best selling singles in the history of Norway, and her rendition of “Silent Night” on Denmark‘s national radio generated more than twenty thousand requests for her recording.

 Jackson sang in two Hollywood (California) movies, St. Louis Blues (1958) and Imitation of Life (1959).
-In 1961 she performed at the Inaugural ball for U.S. President John F. Kennedy.
-Jackson had earlier pereformed at the White House for President Dwight D. Eisenhower.
-In 1963 she sang before her largest audience, 250,000 people at the March on Washington.
+In 1961, she performed at the inaugural ball for U.S. President John F. Kennedy.
+Jackson had earlier performed at the White House for President Dwight D. Eisenhower.
+In 1963, she sang before her largest audience, 250,000 people at the March on Washington.
 She also sang at Carnegie Hall and was the first gospel singer to appear at the Newport (Rhode Island) Jazz Festival.